Be So Happy!

 I’ve often read about medical studies that seem to link our spiritual and mental thoughts, with our physical health, wellbeing, and even some, that say: physically appearance can be effected by either positive or negative thoughts.
 So if you struggle with a physical flaw or a difficult personality, don’t give up, there is still hope.
 Just keep smiling, try to stay positive, and pray and ask God to help you start transforming the negative into the positive.
 It might even make you feel and be more attractive.
 Read this story that has encouraged me:

-Oh yeah, and don’t stop smiling. :D
+Oh yeah, and don’t stop smiling. 😀

 THE MAGIC MASK